ilhan007/ui5con-web-component/docs/4_Use_WebComps_in_Smart_Store_app.md

 ## 2. Clone the Smart Store application

-Choose a folder, outside of the current project, to clone the application.
+Open new terminal and choose a folder outside of the current project to clone the application.

 ```sh
 cd ..